Ce11an/Ce11an/README.md

 - 👋 Hi, I’m @Ce11an
 - 👀 I’m interested in all things Data Science!
+- ⌨️ I code in Python and R
 - 🌱 I’m currently learning how to build APIs
 - 📫 How to reach me talk2me@cellanhall.co.uk